 Before sending us this form, please ensure you have chosen enough credits for your programme.
 Once you have filled in your first choice of modules, you need to choose alternative modules for each term that you are studying at Kent.

 Please bear in mind that all modules are subject to the approval of the academic school and teaching timetables.
-If there are any difficulties with your choice of modules, the International Development team will help you choose suitable alternatives.
+If there are any difficulties with your choice of modules, the International Partnerships team will help you choose suitable alternatives.

 If you are intending to transfer the academic credits you earn (see Academic credits), please check your module selections with your home university.back to top